Price vs. Value

 And millions of market participants, knowingly or unknowingly, duke it out each day in the stock market to arrive at the fair value for a business.
 Every new piece of information that changes the trajectory of those profits or those of the discount rates gets immediately reflected into a stock’s price so again, volatility will remain an inherent component of a stock market’s life.

-But over the long run and as Mr. Wagner was implying, the value of a portfolio populated with a healthy serving of diversified businesses will rise.
+But over the long haul and as Mr. Wagner was implying, the value of a portfolio populated with a healthy serving of diversified businesses will rise.
 It must rise because dividends, stock buybacks (indirect form of dividends) and the reinvestment of profits back into those businesses provides that perpetual upward lift to the value of that portfolio.

 Or Bear Stearns.